Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 <h1 id="glossary">Glossary</h1>

-In this part of the guide, you will learn the necessary terms that will help you understand the basic principle of how our extension works.
+In this part of the guide, you will learn the necessary terms that will help you understand the basic principle of how the extension works.

 <h2 id="hierarchical-relationships-glossary">Hierarchical relationships</h2>